Student employment and work permits

-Students from non-EU countries are allowed to work 120 full days or 240 half days per year without a work permit.
-Such employment may be undertaken during the semester as well as during vacation between semesters, provided that employment does not exceed 20 work hours per week during the semester.
+Students from non-EU countries are allowed to work 120 full days or 240 half days each year without a work permit.
+This work may be carried out during the semester as well as during holiday periods between semesters, provided that the student does not work more than 20 work hours per week during the semester.

 2. Working with a work permit

-A work permit (passport stamp) is required for all employment which exceeds 120 full days or 240 half days per year which is not primarily in the areas of research and teaching assistance.
+A work permit (passport stamp) is required for all employment which exceeds 120 full days or 240 half days a year and which is not primarily in the areas of research and teaching assistance.
 Application must be made to the Municipal Immigration Office (Ausländerbehörde) and approval must be obtained from the Federal Employment Agency (Arbeitsagentur), which issues work permits.

 The Ausländerbehörde permits employment exceeding 120 full days or 240 half days in the following cases:

-- part-time employment as a student at Fulda University in the following administrative departments: Central Study Counselling, International Office, University and Hessian State Library, Knowledge Transfer and Further Education Office and Central Administration.
+- Part-time employment as a student at Fulda University in the following administrative departments: Central Student Advisory Service, International Office, University and Hessian State Library, Knowledge Transfer and Further Education Office and Central Administration.
 Such employment may not exceed 20 work hours per week during the semester.
-Students from outside the EU who work in the university's administrative departments or in the central administration also need a work permit from the Federal Employment Agency.
+Students from outside the EU who work in the University's administrative departments or in the Central Administration also need a work permit from the Federal Employment Agency.

-- in financial emergency situations beyond the student's control, provided the student hat pursued his or her studies diligently and the university certifies that successful completion of the course of study is to be expected.
+- In emergency financial situations beyond the student's control, provided that the student has pursued his or her studies diligently and the University certifies that successful completion of the course of study is expected.

-Before granting a work permit, the Federal Employment Agency must determine whether German citizens or EU citizens in Germany are available to accept the employment.
+Before granting a work permit, the Federal Employment Agency must determine whether German citizens or EU citizens in Germany are available for the employment position in question.

 Working after you graduate

-After you've graduated from a Germany university, you're entitled to a residence permit for 18 months in oder to find an appropriate job, during which time you may work as much as you want without needing a work permit.
+After graduating from a Germany university, you are entitled to a residence permit that is valid for 18 months to allow you time to find a suitable job.
+During that time you may work as much as you want without needing a work permit.

-Once you have worked for at least 21 months and have German language skills at least equivalent to level B1, a settlement permit can be issued (or after 33 months, if you don't have the required German skills).
-At that point, family members looking for a job don't need to apply for a work permit, either.
+When you have worked for at least 21 months and have German language skills that are at least equivalent to level B1, a settlement permit can be issued (or after 33 months if you do not have the required German skills).
+At that point, family members looking for a job do not need to apply for a work permit, either.

 Where to look for work

 Once you have determined whether and how much you can work, you can start your job search.
-Besides local newspapers like the Fuldaer Zeitung, one good source is AStA's Jobbörse (page only available in German), where employers post open positions.
+Apart from local newspapers like the Fuldaer Zeitung, one good source is the AStA's Jobbörse (in German only), where employers post vacant positions.

-Fulda University offers a careers service for those international students seeking for a job perspective on the German labour market or just want to gather some work experience before returning home.
-Get the best preparation you need to succeed on the German labour market.
-If this sounds interesting for you find out more.
+Fulda University offers a careers service for international students who are seeking long-term employment in Germany or who just want to gain some work experience before returning home.
+If this sounds like something for you, why not find out more?